lmbcosta/SelfSizingCell/README.md

     }
 }
 ```
+Just remember, you have to think about your Auto Layout knowing that cell's view width will be constrained to `var maxWidth` value.

 * #### Xib
     Your constraints in your `UICollectionViewCell` must be well applied.
 If you have conficts between constraints this will not work.</br>